 Today, despite unfavorable trade conditions, Cuban coffee is making something of a comeback, with most of its organic coffees finding favor with buyers in Europe and Japan.
 Though political relations with the US make a mass influx of Cuban coffee unlikely any time in the near future, in recent years the opening of negotiations on trade have given some cause for hope that Cuban coffees might one day be less elusive than at present.

 The Best Cuban Coffees

-In Cubita we find one of Cuba’s—if not the world’s—most distinct and flavorful organic coffees.
-These 100% Arabica coffee beans are grown in the Sierra Maestra Mountains, hand-picked and sun-dried at source, and subsequently roasted in Havana, thereby making them an exclusively all-Cuban product.
+In Cubita we find one of the Cuba’s—if not the world’s—most distinct and flavorful organic coffees.
+These 100% Arabica coffee beans are grown in the coffee farms of Sierra Maestra Mountains, which are hand-picked by coffee farmers and sun-dried at source, and subsequently roasted in Havana, thereby making them an exclusively all-Cuban product.

 Made with 100% Arabica beans grown organically in the Sierra Maestra, this delightfully aromatic coffee is one of Cuba’s most popular brews.
 The beans are medium roasted, have a fruity finish, and offer a smoother, subtler, and slightly creamier profile than many other Cuban coffees.

 A rich, creamy, well-balanced coffee with sweet honey undertones from one of Cuba’s smallest plantations.
 Dark roasted and 100% Arabica.

 A characterful, medium-bodied dark roast with a bold profile, slightly smoky undertones, and intense aroma and flavor.
 100% Arabica and organically grown.